Paul McCartney’s favourite among his own compositions, ‘Here, There And Everywhere’ is often cited as his finest love song.

 The Complete Beatles Recording Sessions, Mark Lewisohn

 On 16 June they recorded takes 5-13 of the rhythm track, the last of which was deemed to be the best.
-Onto this they overdubbed more harmony vocals along with Paul's lead vocals and bass guitar.
-The following day Paul double-tracked his lead vocals, and the song was complete.
+Onto this they overdubbed more harmony vocals along with McCartney’s lead vocals and bass guitar.
+The following day McCartney double-tracked his lead vocals, and the song was complete.